 To learn how you can become a member of RIC and help us grow the remanufacturing industry, please contact Derek Guest at:

-Join representatives from the remanufacturing industry at the Materials Science & Technology 2014 conference in Pittsburgh, PA on October 12-16.
-The conference covers many materials and processing topics, and RIC has organized a symposium on Materials Technology Aspects in Product Remanufacturing for Monday October 13 (view the list of presentations and speakers HERE).
+Join representatives from the remanufacturing industry and our guestsat the Materials Science & Technology 2014 conference in Pittsburgh, PA on October 12-16.
+The conference covers many materials and processing topics, and RIC has organized a symposium on Materials Technology Aspects in Product Remanufacturing for Monday October 13 (view the list of presentations and speakers in our Reman Session).

 By organizing these presentations at a premier technical conference, we hope to raise the awareness of and gain recognition for remanufacturing in the technical community.
 Speakers will include representatives of RIC member companies as well as invited guests from leading academic institutions.
 We hope you will join us and lend your support for our event.